renanrcp/github-workflow-status-badge/README.md

-## Info
+## Introduction
 This app was created as alternative of this [shields.io issue #8416](https://github.com/badges/shields/issues/8146) about github workflow status badge not working for some actions.

 ## Usage

-To use this app you need to build your url according with the params:
+To use this app you need to build your url according with these params:

 `https://github-workflow-status-badge.vercel.app/api/{owner}/{repo}/{workflowFileName}`